donkirkby/donimoes/raw_rules/new_rules.md

 * **Adding Donimoes** is a puzzle I designed where you add dominoes in the given order.
 (1 player, double-six dominoes)
+* **Tetromino Road** is a board game I designed where you lay out dominoes with roads between them.
+(2 players, double-six dominoes, beads and coins)

 ## Adding Donimoes
 The idea was to avoid the slow setup phase at the start of the other puzzles.